Carly07/milestone-project-1-experience-zanzibar/README.md

 •	<a target="_blank" href="https://fonts.google.com/">Google Fonts</a> – the font used throughout this website was obtained from Google Fonts.

+•   <a target="_blank" href="https://www.google.co.uk/chrome/">Google Chrome</a> - This browser and its' developer tools were used throughout the development of the site.

 •	<a target="_blank" href="https://github.com/">GitHub</a> – GitHub was used for version control

 •	<a target="_blank" href="https://validator.w3.org/">W3C Markup Validation Service</a> - The HTML and CSS code for this project was checked and validated by the W3C Markup Validation Service